lightster/hub/README.md

     username: lightster
     personal: true
   ```

+  The `network` and `username` properties are required for each social card.

+  The supported values for `network` are:
+  - `twitter`
+  - `facebook`
+  - `github`
+  - `linkedin`

+  For each social card, you can set `inverse` to `true` to swap the background and icon colors.
+This is useful if your organization has multiple accounts on the same social network and you want to differentiate the two.

+  If you are using Hub as a personal site, you can set `personal` to `true` on the `linkedin` card to properly link to a personal LinkedIn page.
 - `google_analytics` — Google Analytics tracker code, if you want to use Google Analytics for your Hub
 - `google_maps` — Google Maps API key, if you are using Google Maps for any of your events in Hub